Kraft Heinz is a packaged foods business based in the US. Kraft Heinz stocks (KHC) are listed on the NASDAQ, and all prices are listed in US Dollars.

 Kraft Heinz's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

-Kraft Heinz's next dividend payout is expected around December 26, 2025.
-To benefit, you'll need to buy Kraft Heinz stocks before November 28, 2025 (the "ex-dividend date").
+Kraft Heinz's most recent dividend payout was on December 26, 2025.
+The latest dividend was paid out to all shareholders who bought their stocks by November 28, 2025 (the "ex-dividend date").

 Kraft Heinz stock performance metrics